JeneLitsch/Litan/doc/language/SwitchChoose.md

 # Switch / Choose
-There are two different switch statements. `switch` is used for statement and `choose` is used for expression.
+There are two different switch statements. `switch` is used for statements and `choose` is used for expressions.

 ## Syntax